frankt716/cse-191-fall23/rec02.lagda.md

   if false then false = true
 ```

+Finally, we can talk about semantics.
+The intended meaning of the logical symbols are given in the table below:
 | Logical symbol | Intended meaning |
 | -------------- | ---------------- |
 | ⊤              | true             |